 Here, Sweeten lays out the full details on when your project will need an architect and how much you should expect to pay.

-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—for free.
 Our vetted contractors can help homeowners access different levels of architectural services and architects.

 You’ll need an architect when the DOB requires signed plans